 Everything around you involves mathematics.

 From mundane daily tasks to monumental breakthroughs, there’s always math involved.
-Whatever career you will pursue in the future, chances are you will need to have at least a basic understanding of mathematical concepts.
+Whatever career you pursue in the future, you will need at least a basic understanding of mathematical concepts.

 For these reasons, studying math becomes a significant human activity.